Autumn is cold season: here’s how to strengthen your immune system with natural vitamin C

 How much vitamin C do you really need?

-So you see, with a little fresh fruit and vegetables you can easily get the recommended amount of vitamin C – and support your immune system in the best possible way!
+So you see, with just a few servings of fresh fruit and veg, you can easily hit your vitamin C target – and give your immune system a natural helping hand.

 Ingredients: